skiselev/floppy_bios/README.txt

 -----------
 - Automatically detect if the system supports AT delays
 - Enable IRQ and DMA channel sharing between primary and secondary FDCs
+- Return to configuration utility main menu when ESC key is pressed

 Version 2.4
 -----------